quiltdata/quilt/docs/api-python.md

 quilt.build('USER/PKG', pkg)
 ```
 This adds a child node named `data` to the new empty package, with the new DataFrame as its value.
 Then it adds the contents of `example.txt` to a node called `foo`.
 Finally, it commits this change to disk by building the package with the modified object.

-See [the examples repo](https://github.com/quiltdata/examples) for additional usage examples.